About Me

 One of my all-time favorite things to do in the world is to talk to people about science, especially about the molecular level of life.

 Everything that happens in our bodies can be traced back to the molecules that our bodies are made of (proteins, sugars, lipids, and nucleic acids).
-My favorite of these are proteins because they are just so diverse (not as boring as nutrition labels make them seem)!
+My favorite of these is proteins because they are just so diverse (not as boring as nutrition labels make them seem)!
 If something in the cell needs to be done, there is probably a protein just right for the job.

 In recent decades, science and faith have been pitted against each other as opposing forces, as if one proves the other false.
 This is a tragedy for both science and faith, and I feel a special responsibility to help rebuild the bridge.
-This is why I have dedicated a space for topics which intersect both spheres.
+This is why I have dedicated space for topics that intersect both spheres.

 I hope you will join me in this adventure through the world of proteins, their makeup, their shapes, their jobs, and their impact.
 See you in the blog!